mattpallatt/MP.LanguageManager.DeepLTranslate/README.md

 ## Configuration

-To use the DeepL Translator to perform automation translations ensure it's selected as your selected option in the settings of the Language Manager.
+To use the DeepL Translator to perform automated translations make sure it's selected as Translator Provider in the settings of the Language Manager.

 ![image](./img/languagemanager.png)